+The split-day of the transitional phase will not affect the quality of treatment a woman receives at our facilities.
 Each woman staying with us at our residential treatment center in California is encouraged to develop healthy, meaningful relationships.
 This includes becoming comfortable with their sponsors, alumni, and other women in recovery.

 The program’s span will depend on the progress, expectations, and achievements made to adjust to sobriety and cope with triggers.
 For some women, a month will be enough time.
 Others may take a few more weeks to gain enough comfort.
 The most important concern is that each woman is getting out of the program what it is designed for.

 The last and final stage of residential treatment in California for women is the Extended Care Phase.
 This step includes bringing women closest to their families and integrating them further into the recovery process.